What Is a Heart Attack?

-- Discomfort, pressure, heaviness, or pain in the chest, arm, or below the breastbone
+- Discomfort, pressure, heaviness, tightness, squeezing, or pain in your chest or arm or below your breastbone

-- Discomfort radiating to the back, jaw, throat, or arm
+- Discomfort that goes into your back, jaw, throat, or arm

-- Fullness, indigestion, or choking feeling (may feel like heartburn)
+- Fullness, indigestion, or a choking feeling (it may feel like heartburn)

-- Extreme weakness, anxiety, or shortness of breath
+- Severe weakness, anxiety, fatigue, or shortness of breath

 What Do I Do if I Have a Heart Attack?

-After a heart attack, quick treatment to open the blocked artery is essential to lessen the amount of damage.
-At the first signs of a heart attack, call for emergency treatment (usually 911).
-The best time to treat a heart attack is within one to two hours of the first onset of symptoms.
-Waiting longer increases the damage to your heart and reduces your chance of survival.
+After a heart attack, you need quick treatment to open the blocked artery and lessen the damage.
+At the first signs of a heart attack, call 911.
+The best time to treat a heart attack is within 1 or 2 hours after symptoms begin.
+Waiting longer means more damage to your heart and a lower chance of survival.

 - Blood tests.
-Blood may be drawn to measure levels of cardiac enzymes that indicate heart muscle damage.
-These enzymes are normally found inside the cells of your heart and are needed for their function.
-When your heart muscle cells are injured, their contents -- including the enzymes -- are released into your bloodstream.
-By measuring the levels of these enzymes, the doctor can determine the size of the heart attack and approximately when the heart attack started.
-Troponin levels will also be measured.
-Troponins are proteins found inside of heart cells that are released when they are damaged by the lack of blood supply to the heart.
-Detecting troponin in the blood may indicate a heart attack.
+Different levels of cardiac enzymes in your blood can indicate heart muscle damage.
+These enzymes are usually inside the cells of your heart.
+When those cells are injured, their contents -- including the enzymes -- spill into your bloodstream.
+By measuring the levels of these enzymes, your doctor can find out the size of the heart attack and when it started.
+Tests can also measure troponin levels.
+Troponins are proteins inside heart cells that are released when the cells are damaged by the lack of blood supply to your heart.

 - Echocardiography.
-Echocardiography is an imaging test that can be used during and after a heart attack to learn how the heart is pumping and what areas are not pumping normally.
-The "echo" can also tell if any structures of the heart (valves, septum, etc.) have been injured during the heart attack.
+This imaging test can be used during and after a heart attack to learn how your heart is pumping and what areas aren’t pumping the way they should.
+The "echo" can also tell whether any parts of your heart (valves, septum, etc.) have been injured in the heart attack.

 - Cardiac catheterization.
-Cardiac catheterization, also called cardiac cath, may be used during the first hours of a heart attack if medications are not relieving the ischemia or symptoms.
-The cardiac cath can be used to directly visualize the blocked artery and help your doctor determine which procedure is needed to treat the blockage.
+You might need cardiac catheterization, also called cardiac cath, during the first hours of a heart attack if medications aren’t helping the ischemia or symptoms.
+The cardiac cath can give an image of the blocked artery and help your doctor decide on a treatment.

-The goals of drug therapy are to break up or prevent blood clots, prevent platelets from gathering and sticking to the plaque, stabilize the plaque, and prevent further ischemia.
+Drug therapy aims to break up or prevent blood clots, stop platelets from collecting and sticking to the plaque, stabilize the plaque, and prevent more ischemia.

 Drugs used during a heart attack may include:

-- Aspirin to prevent blood clotting that may worsen the heart attack
+- Aspirin to stop blood clotting that may make the heart attack worse

-- Thrombolytic therapy ("clot busters") to dissolve any blood clots in the heart's arteries
+- Thrombolytic therapy ("clot busters") to dissolve blood clots in your heart's arteries

-Other drugs, given during or after a heart attack, lessen your heart's work, improve the functioning of the heart, widen or dilate your blood vessels, decrease your pain, and guard against any life-threatening heart rhythms.
+Other drugs given during or after a heart attack help your heart work better, widen your blood vessels, lower your pain, and help you avoid life-threatening heart rhythms.

-The goal after your heart attack is to keep your heart healthy and reduce your risks of having another heart attack.
-Your best bet to ward off future attacks are to take your medications, change your lifestyle, and see you doctor for regular heart checkups.
+The goal after your heart attack is to keep your heart healthy and lower your risk of having another heart attack.
+Take your medications as directed, make healthy lifestyle changes, and see your doctor for regular heart checkups.

 - Prevent plaques by lowering cholesterol

-It is important to know the names of your medications, what they are used for, and how often and at what times you need to take them.
-Your doctor or nurse should review your medications with you.
-Keep a list of your medications and bring them to each of your doctor visits.
+Know the names of your medications, what they’re used for, and when you need to take them.
+Go over your medications with your doctor or nurse.
+Keep a list of all your medications, and take it to each of your doctor visits.
 If you have questions about them, ask your doctor or pharmacist.

-Make a doctor's appointment for four to six weeks after you leave the hospital following a heart attack.
-Your doctor will want to check the progress of your recovery.
-Your doctor may ask you to undergo diagnostic tests such as an exercise stress test at regular intervals.
-These tests can help your doctor diagnose the presence or progression of blockages in your coronary arteries and plan treatment.
+Make a doctor's appointment for 4 to 6 weeks after you leave the hospital following a heart attack.
+Your doctor will want to check your recovery.
+You might need an exercise stress test on a regular basis.
+These tests can help your doctor find or slow blockages in your coronary arteries and plan your treatment.

-Call your doctor sooner if you have symptoms such as chest pain that becomes more frequent, increases in intensity, lasts longer, or spreads to other areas; shortness of breath, especially at rest; dizziness, or irregular heartbeats.
+Call your doctor if you have symptoms such as chest pain that happens more often, gets stronger, lasts longer, or spreads to other areas; shortness of breath, especially while you’re resting; dizziness; or uneven heartbeats.